Ways to Invest Small Amounts of Money

 Other Small Investment Ideas

 Depending on your risk tolerance, these other small investment ideas may work for you when deciding how to invest your money.
-Some of these investments can be researched and managed on your own, however, they’re best managed by a financial advisor whose experience and knowledge gives them better insight into finance.
+Some of these investments can be researched and managed on your own, however, they’re best managed by a financial adviser whose experience and knowledge gives them better insight into finance.

 Guaranteed Investment Certificate (GIC)